theLomax/ReguRoute/_project-plan.md

-## Project Brief: ReguRoute App
+# ReguRoute Project Plan

-This document outlines the plan, architecture, and timeline for a new native mobile application designed to assist users with navigating state and local regulations when traveling with firearms, ammunition, and accessories.
+This document outlines the project brief, architecture, and development task list for the ReguRoute application.

 ### 1. App Description
 The application is a route-planning utility for US-based travel.
 Users will input their origin, destination, and a profile of the regulated items they are transporting (e.g., firearm type, magazine capacity).
 The app will then calculate and present route options that minimize or avoid jurisdictions where the user's cargo would face increased legal restrictions.
 The core value is providing peace of mind and compliance-aware logistical planning, not legal advice.